Jesus' Blood Never Failed Me Yet

 Jesus' Blood Never Failed Me Yet is a 1971 composition by Gavin Bryars based on a loop of an unknown homeless man singing a brief improvised stanza.
-The loop was the singer's recollection of the chorus of a gospel hymn, by James M Black, published in 1911.
 Rich harmonies, comprising string and brass, are gradually overlaid over the stanza.
 The piece was first recorded for use in a documentary which chronicles street life in and around Elephant and Castle and Waterloo, in London.
 When later listening to the recordings, Bryars noticed the clip was in tune with his piano and that it conveniently looped into 13 bars.
 For the first LP recording, he was limited to a duration of 25 minutes; later he completed a 60-minute version of the piece for cassette tape; and with the advent of the CD, a 74-minute version.
 It was shortlisted for the 1993 Mercury Prize.